 All quite fascinating and head-spinning, is it not?

-What in any case is clear based on historical documents, on archaeological finds (e.g. coins/pennies, Anglo-Frisian style pottery, jewelry distributions and so-called sunken-featured buildings, pit houses or Grübenhaus), on a common runic alphabet development, and on similarities with regard to the so-called injury tariffs, that there was a very close relationship and a strong cultural tie between the new Anglo-Saxon and the new Frisian world short after the Migration Period.
+What in any case is clear based on historical documents, on archaeological finds (e.g. coins/pennies, Anglo-Frisian style pottery, jewelry distributions and so-called sunken-featured buildings, called pit houses or Grübenhaus), on a common runic alphabet development, and on similarities with regard to the so-called injury tariffs, that there was a very close relationship and strong cultural ties between the new Anglo-Saxon and the new Frisian world short after the Migration Period.
 Specifically with East England and Kent.
 Only a few miles of sea between them.
 A gold solidus probably from the first quarter of the sixth century and for numismatic reasons as the date 423 ante quem non (‘not older than’) carrying the Anglo-Frisian runic inscription ᛋᛣᚨᚾᛟᛗᛟᛞᚢ skānomōdu, testifies of the early contact of the (new) Frisians with England.
 It is Old Frisian language, meaning something like skauna ‘beautiful’ mōda ‘brave’ and is probably a personal name.
 The oldest British runic inscription found in Britain is therefore likely Frisian.
 You can see the piece in the British Museum in London.